 Implications extend deep into companies

-Grappling holistically with change, and recognising its broader impacts, will forge greater resilience, and first-mover agility to capitalise.
+Grappling holistically with change, and recognizing its broader impacts, will forge greater resilience, and first-mover agility to capitalize.

 Understand and mitigate the effects on people.
 A fifth of all jobs are threatened by automation this decade, rising to 30% by 2030.
 These figures will be higher for the manufacturing sector, as industrial robot applications are highly suited to rote or repetitive assembly-line tasks, and operational and information technologies will increasingly converge on factory floors and into sales and marketing, finance, and planning departments.

 Overall, technology leaps generate productivity increases, which contribute to expanding incomes and increases in aggregate consumer demand.
 In turn this boosts job creation4.
 But the timeframe is not necessarily short, and will result in jobs being lost in their current scope and definition.
 People who work in manufacturing organizations will need to upskill their abilities not just to use the technologies, but to embrace a new paradigm of productivity and efficiency these tools can unlock (see below, Lead a culture change).

 Product innovation is ramped up.
 Production inputs, outputs and processes are already changing in diverse ways.
 Greenfields projects are intent on the next disruptive innovation, in every sphere of manufacturing enterprise.